Wear Your Cotton. Don’t Eat It.

 Cottonseed oil (CSO) is third in popularity only behind the evil twins, soy oil and corn oil.

 1 billion pounds of CSO are in use today and found in all kinds of processed food.
-It is used in everything from salad and cooking oil, to mayonnaise, chips, Froot Loops, Pringles, Coffee Mate, Nilla Wafers, Lays, Chewy Granola, Twinkies and Stovetop Stuffing.
+It is used in everything from salad and cooking oil, to mayonnaise, chips, Froot Loops, Pringles, Coffee Mate, Granola Bars, Twinkies and bread.

 Vegetable oils (not olive oil) are inflammatory oils.
 Inflammation is contributing to every disease we face.
 If you want to know what the four worst vegetable oils are for health, they are canola, cottonseed, soy and corn oil.
 These should be permanently marked off your shopping list unless you really want to cut your life short.